Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 ## Stage2: Define

-Epic is populated with context and findings.
+The epic is populated with context and findings.

 ### Early inclusion
-Its import to gain an early perspective from:
+It's import to gain an early perspective from:
 * SMEs
 * Product team
-* Tech
+* Tech (TA's)

 This assists in picking up on any blockers or work that needs to be done up front alongside creating a rough t-shirt size of the epic.